 Of course, insider trading risks can occur at both the firm level and the employee level.
 Portfolio managers and traders sometimes use material, non-public information in an attempt to boost performance and benefit the firm.
 Individual employees may trade on insider information with the hopes of reaping illicit profits in their own investment accounts.
 Technology solutions can help address insider trading on both levels.

 An effective RegTech solution is one that allows firms to monitor firm-level and personal trades, conduct regression testing, and spot trends.
 On the individual side, technology allows firms to incorporate and consider trading activity in the context of political contributions, gifts, attestation responses, and more.
 Compliance technology can also play a key role in helping firms meet their books and records requirements and prepare for regulatory examinations.

 How Do Your Firm’s Anti-Insider Trading Efforts Stack Up?

 The harsh reality is that no organization, regardless of its compliance efforts, size, or reputation, can entirely eliminate insider trading risks.
 Firms must recognize that the risks are very real, and that those risks come with the potential for significant regulatory consequences – none of them good.

-Creating and fostering a culture of compliance at every level of the firm, and investing in sophisticated regulatory compliance technology, can help your firm identify and address potential issues, limiting risk exposure.
+Creating and fostering a culture of compliance at every level of the firm, and investing in sophisticated regulatory compliance monitoring software, can help your firm identify and address potential issues, limiting risk exposure.